SolderedElectronics/Inkplate-documentation/source/get-started.rst

     to flash supplied firmware.

-    If you don't have esptool.py installed, install it from here: https://github.com/espressif/esptool.
+    If you don't have esptool.py installed, install it from here: `esptool <https://github.com/espressif/esptool>`_.
 #.
 Copy library files to your board, something like:

     .. code-block::